Managed SVN Hosting

 Overall, Subversion is a powerful tool that makes software development more efficient and secure by facilitating collaboration and management of source code and other files.

 An SVN client is software that allows users to interact with a Subversion repository.
 An SVN client allows users to retrieve files and directories from the repository, make changes, and upload those changes back to the repository.
-Main functions of an SVN client include:
+The main functions of an SVN client include:

 Checkout: Retrieving a working copy of a project from the repository.